 A Greener Bolton Abbey

-Long term thinking is part of our DNA at Bolton Abbey; the conservation of buildings, woodlands, water courses, moorland, hedgerows, and pasture, requiring a cycle of management that continues to sustain this special landscape for future generations.
+A spirit of stewardship is ingrained in the day to day running of the Bolton Abbey estate: the conservation of buildings, woodlands, water courses, moorland, hedgerows, and pasture require a cycle of management which continues to sustain this special landscape for future generations.